teo-tsirpanis/Sigourney/README.md

   <s>Sigourney's MSBuild integration does not fully support incremental builds on projects that use more than one weaver.

   Since Sigourney already supports incremental weaving through the `ProcessedBy` classes, fixing this issue has a low priority.
 Anybody interested can feel free to propose a solution.</s> This problem was fixed in Sigourney 0.3.0.

+* Strong-naming assemblies is not supported when you build your project with a .NET Core-based edition of MSBuild.

 ## License